-i2 Camp is a hands-on STEM summer day camp designed to broaden middle school students’ exposure to innovative science, technology, engineering and math.
+i2 Camp is a hands-on, project-based STEM summer day camp designed to broaden middle school students’ exposure to innovative science, technology, engineering and math.
 The co-ed camp has developed its program by partnering with some of the world’s leading scientific and academic institutions, including MIT, The Museum of Science in Boston, Stanford University, Cold Spring Harbor Laboratory, the New York Academy of Sciences and Teachers College, Columbia University.
 Each of these partners has created a series of one-week courses for i2 Camp covering different STEM topics that are not typically found in traditional middle schools.

 i2 Camp is looking for teachers to teach its exciting STEM curriculum to middle school children.
 The program is comprised of a variety of activities, including building robots and rockets, extracting DNA, engineering bioplastics and turbines, and searching for life on mars.
 Teachers will be trained by i2 Camp’s curriculum partners to understand the curriculum and the activities planned for each course.
 Courses will be focused on hands-on learning and will therefore be limited to a maximum of 20 children, with three instructors in each course, including a lead teacher, an associate teacher and a high school student acting as a “near peer.”
 Lead teachers will be responsible for overseeing this team of instructors.